 - Once you've flipped the fish, add the soy sauce on top of it, and cook until the fish is cooked through.
 Remove from the heat and add the sesame seeds.

-- To make the slaw: Combine the wet ingredients -- soy sauce, lemon juice, olive oil, sesame oil and vinegar -- in a bowl.
+- Combine the wet ingredients -- soy sauce, lemon juice, olive oil, sesame oil and vinegar -- in a bowl.
 Measure out, then add in the dry ingredients -- ginger, brown sugar, sesame seeds, salt, pepper, Sriracha and the peanut butter.
 Whisk until smooth.

 - Add the cabbage to the dressing when you're ready to make the tacos.
 (These two elements can be stored separately and will last longer if you do so, as the slaw will become soggy if the dressing and cabbage are stored together.)